Tolga-Karahan/Deployment-Studies/README.md

 # Deployment-Studies
-This repo contains my notes and codes regarding application deployment to clusters
+This repo contains my notes and codes regarding some useful features of deployment tools like k8s, helm